-Government Purchaser Physical Location Place of Performance Authorized Micro-Purchase Threshold Inside United States Inside or Outside United States \$20,000 Outside United States Inside United States \$20,000 Outside United States Outside United States \$35,000
+Government Purchaser Physical Location Place of Performance Authorized Micro-Purchase Threshold Inside United States Inside or outside United States \$20,000 Outside United States Inside United States \$20,000 Outside United States Outside United States \$35,000

-- (iv)(A) Government purchasers located inside the United States are prohibited from using the \$35,000 contingency micro-purchase threshold, unless specifically authorized by statute. - (B) The \$2,000 micro-purchase threshold for acquisitions of construction subject to 40 U.S.C. chapter 31, subchapter IV, Wage Rate Requirements (Construction), remains unchanged in the event of a declared contingency operation; a cyber, nuclear, biological, chemical, or radiological attack; a request from the Secretary of State or the Administrator of the United States Agency for International Development to facilitate provision of international disaster assistance pursuant to 22 U.S.C.
+- (iv)(A) Unless authorized by statute, Government purchasers physically located inside the United States are prohibited from using the micro-purchase threshold authorized for purchases made and/or with a place of performance outside the United States. - (B) The micro-purchase threshold for acquisitions subject to 41 U.S.C. chapter 67, Service Contract Labor Standards, remains \$2,500. - (C) The \$2,000 micro-purchase threshold for acquisitions of construction subject to 40 U.S.C. chapter 31, subchapter IV, Wage Rate Requirements (Construction), remains unchanged in the event of a declared contingency operation; a cyber, nuclear, biological, chemical, or radiological attack; a request from the Secretary of State or the Administrator of the United States Agency for International Development to facilitate provision of international disaster assistance pursuant to 22 U.S.C.
 2292 et seq.; or an emergency or major disaster (42 U.S.C.
-5122), regardless of the criteria described above.
+5122), regardless of the criteria described above. - (D) The micro-purchase thresholds in paragraph (g)(iii) of this section are not authorized for acquisitions supporting humanitarian or peacekeeping operations.